Canon 10D vs Fujifilm X-T1

 It is notable that the X-T1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 10D and the X-T1 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the X-T1 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Fujifilm X-T1 Manual.
+Further information on the features and operation of the 10D and X-T1 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Fujifilm X-T1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 10D or the Fujifilm X-T1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 10D: